xcsp3team/PyCSP3-models/recreational/Mario/README.md

  - The sum of weights associated to arcs in the path is restricted (fuel consumption)
  - The sum of weights associated to nodes in the path has to be maximized (gold coins)

-This problem was proposed by maury Ollagnier and Jean-Guillaume Fages.
+This problem was proposed by Maury Ollagnier and Jean-Guillaume Fages.

 ## Data Example
   easy-2.json